njaard/cow/README.md

 ## Mounting

-	mkdir data2
-	cow_fuse data data2
+	cow_fuse data

-Now, `data2` looks exactly like `data`. (`data` will get the directory `.cow` which stores history information).

-Any changes made to `data2` immediately get applied to `data`; you should not modify `data`, but you can read from it without any of the performance penalties associated with FUSE.
+Now, the directory `data` is replaced with a directory that keeps track of the original version.
+When you unmount, you'll see a directory named `data/.cow` that contains information used for tracking the older version.

 ## Features

-The directory `data2` works like any directory, except it's slower and has the COW feature.
-Inside `data2` is another directory named `.original` which doesn't get listed, even with `ls -a` (so that `cp -a` doesn't copy it).
-The directory `.original` contains all files as they were before any changes were made to `data2`.
+The directory `data` works like any directory, except it's slower and has the COW feature.
+Inside `data` is another directory named `.original` which doesn't get listed, even with `ls -a`.
+The directory `.original` contains all files as they were before any changes were made to `data`.

 # Future Plans

-* My intent is that the command `cow_fuse data` replaces the directory `data` with itself, only with the COW feature.
-This is nearly done, it's mostly just UI that is missing.

 * The GNU command `cp` has the option `--reflink=always` which is used for making Copy-On-Write copies of whole files; this should be supported.